“Move your legs!” Phil yelled as he attacked with a wooden sword.

 I stood up and walked with her.
 We walked through the hallway and finally came out through the courtyard.
-Five children from the age of seven to twelve were laughing joyfully as they play with one another.
+Five children from the age of seven to twelve were laughing joyfully as they played with one another.
 They were three humans, one elf, and one beast kind.
-They were also seven humans who were the age of sixteen to twenty who were also from the orphange and looked after the kids.
+They were also seven humans who were the age of thirteen to seventeen who were also from the orphanage and looked after the kids.

 Sol, Sam, and Terry were also present.
-They were sitting on grass with pen and parchment in hand.
-Copying the first volume that I had specifically written and translate.
-It has been a month since the school had started.
+They were sitting on the grass with pen and parchment in hand and copying the first volume that I had explicitly written and translated.
+It has been a month since school started.

-Berry had specifically asked for the children at the orphanage to be her first students.
+Berry had asked for the children at the orphanage to be her first students.
 Duke Hons did not disagree and instead allowed it.
-Now the children were brought here everyday to learn the language that Berry had to offer.
+Now the children were brought here every day to learn the language that Berry had to offer.

 “I don’t want to.
 I want to play!”
 Lily squealed.

-“But I don’t want too.
+“But I don’t want to.
 Can’t I eat first?”

-“No.” I replied.
+“No,” I replied.
 Everyone froze.
-“If you don’t study they will be no dessert.”
+“If you don’t study, there will be no dessert.”

 “I’ll study.
 I’ll study.
 Please let me have dessert after lunch!”
 Lily came over and grabbed onto my arm.